Introduction

 If you don’t like for some reason the above microprojects or if you just want more choice, you may find other ideas for microprojects by searching the mailing list or the code base itself.
 In the code base you could search the code itself or the tests (in the “t” directory).

 When you find something you are interested to work on, please ask first on the mailing list if it’s worth doing and if it’s appropriate for a microproject before starting to work on what you find.
-Even if it looks straitforward, there could be hidden reasons why it is too difficult or just innappropriate.
+Even if it looks straitforward, there could be hidden reasons why it is too difficult or just inappropriate.

 Searching the code base itself